MushroomMaula/fastapi_login/README.md

 app = FastAPI()
 ```

-To obtain a suitable secret key you can run ``import os; print(os.urandom(24).hex())``.
+To obtain a suitable secret key you can run `import secrets; secrets.token_hex(24)`.

-Now we can import and setup the LoginManager, which will handle the process of
-encoding and decoding our Json Web Tokens.
+Now we can import and setup the `LoginManager`, which will handle the process of encoding and decoding our Json Web Tokens.

 ```python
 from fastapi_login import LoginManager